quirky14-dev/HiveSync/docs/admin_dashboard.md

 # 18. END OF DOCUMENT

 This Admin Dashboard doc is now **complete and authoritative**.
 All future code generation must follow this spec precisely.

+## Phase Regeneration Requirement

+Admin Dashboard backend and UI MUST be regenerated during Phases J, K, L, M, and N according to this specification.
+No older logic may override or conflict with these rules.